 When children are much younger, parents have full control over what they eat and how much.
 But as they get older, children become more complex; each becomes their own person.
 They come to develop their own preferences, which is great for their sense of identity, but when these preferences get in the way of eating, it can become a problem.
-As parents or guardians, how can you deal with a picky eater?
+As parents or guardians, how can you deal with a picky eater or fussy eater?

 As a parent, you control what food to serve while your child decides if they will or won’t eat it1.
 Many parents struggle with this, unable to strike a balance between feeding what's good for their kids and serving them the food that they like2.
 Hopefully, the following tips will help you find an answer on what to do with your picky eater.

 - Accept your child’s preferences.
 At around 3 to 4 years, your kid may have preferences about food, and these can change depending on the day, or even the hour.
 Though it can be tricky to foresee what your child will want on any given day, there’s no need to worry.
-Being a picky eater is normal for their age.
+Being a picky eater or fussy eater is normal for their age.
 You can address this by offering a wide array of healthy foods.
 Allow your kid to choose from these options with just enough proportion that they can manage3.

 - Accept that sometimes they are not hungry.
 Avoid bribing kids to eat as they may come to associate mealtime with anxiety, and this may disrupt their natural hunger and fullness cues2.
 At times, becoming a picky eater can be the result of having controlling parents.
 Fighting over food can lead children to be more resistant or defiant1.